Controversial ticket seller Viagogo snubs NZ court

 The ticket seller has not made any written submissions, and will not have legal representation at the hearing - although the Herald understands it may have observers in the public gallery.

-The Commerce Commission, which has collected upwards of 587 complaints about Viagogo, alleges the site has made false claims about the scarcity of tickets to multiple events; frequently allowed the same ticket to be resold multiple times; and made false representations about a money-back guarantee.
+The Commerce Commission, which has collected upwards of 587 complaints about Viagogo, alleges the site has made false claims about the number of tickets left for various events; frequently allowed the same ticket to be resold multiple times; given the impression it is an official ticket for events when it is not, and made false representations about a money-back guarantee.
 The regulator alleges that at least 79 Kiwis have been sent invalid tickets.

 It also alleges that undisclosed fees increase the price of a ticket by a third, and says that Viagogo's dispute-resolution process, which requires a customer to work through a Swiss court, is unreasonable.